heraldo-sv/AnyChart-Qlik/README.md

 ## Install

-Download and unzip in Extensions folder or import to server (?).
+Download and unzip in Extensions folder or import to server.

 ### Chart types